 - Shale gas

-Explore our unique facilities and the benefits they can offer to your own research
+Explore our unique GeoEnergy Test Bed and the benefits it can offer your research

 GERC has been instrumental in the development and drilling of the GeoEnergy Test Bed (GTB), an Energy Research Accelerator (ERA) facility at Nottingham’s Sutton Bonington campus.
-The GTB is designed for the testing and development of new and existing borehole sensor technologies and fluid-flow simulation software.
+The GTB is designed for the testing and development of borehole sensor technologies, remote sensing technologies and fluid-flow simulation software.

-Check out our fully funded PhD Studentships - all available for a 2017 start
+Check out our fully funded PhD Studentships - most available for an immediate start

 - Model reduction and homogenisation for filtration and adsorption